hyperfiddle/electric-fiddle/src/docs_site/blog/y20250112_data_browser.md

 ## What's Next

 For the next month, we're going to see how far we can push these ideas.
-We'll add editable forms, type metadata reflection, column configurations, better data sources (such as JDBC), see where it takes us.
+We'll add editable forms, type metadata reflection, column configurations, better data sources (such as JDBC), and see where it takes us.

 Consulting plug – DM me `@dustingetz` if you have a commercial use case for observability tools like this.
 Remember, this blog series has a time axis: I built this datafy browser in a week. **Unleash us on your growth stage business tooling and see what happens: we're going to blow you away.**